Binance Market Update (2022-09-27)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, up by 3.30% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -0.71% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include NEBL, PHB, and SSV, up by 19%, 13%, and 13%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include NEBL, POLY, and RSR, up by 19%, 10%, and 9%, respectively.

 Top stories of the day: